CodyG-2021/12-MySQL-Employee-Tracker/README.md

 ## Description

 Create an interface that allows a user to track their employees.
-The app will contain roles, departments, and salaries while tieing them together.
-The app will also allow the ability to add in additional fields o the mentioned categories.
+The app will contain roles, departments, and salaries while tying them together.
+The app will also allow the ability to add in additional fields for the mentioned categories.

 ## Table of Contents
 - [Description](#description)